Caltech-IPAC/spherex-archive-documentation/documentation/spherex_data_products.md

 A detailed description of SPHEREx data products available to the public is provided in the SPHEREx Explanatory Supplement.
 Here we provide a concise summary of the science, calibration, and additional data products available at IRSA.
 This summary includes filenaming conventions, for which we adopt the following definitions:

-- `Planning Period` is a designation by the SPHEREx project of the survey plan uploaded to the spacecraft, e.g. `2025W18_2B`
+- `Planning Period` designates the survey plan uploaded to the spacecraft, e.g. `2025W18_2B`.
+Each planning period covers approximately 3.5 days of operation.

 - `Observation ID` includes the survey planning period and the large and small slew counters, e.g. `2025W18_2B_0001_1`